-Eargo's self-administered hearing screens are intended to be part of our retail customer experience and are expected to be located in physical retail settings so customers can obtain general information regarding their hearing and see Eargo hearing aids in person.
+Eargo's self-administered hearing screeners are intended to be part of our retail customer experience and are expected to be located in physical retail settings so customers can obtain general information regarding their hearing and see Eargo hearing aids in person.
 We also have a select number of commercial partnerships to, among other things, facilitate the retail experience, and we intend to continue to pursue additional opportunities for in-person customer engagement.
-We believe that if the Proposed Rule by the FDA regarding an OTC regulation of hearing aids is finalized in substantially the same form as proposed, the Final Rule will facilitate negotiation and execution of additional retail opportunities in the future.
+For example, we have entered into an agreement with an authorized vendor to facilitate access to our hearing screeners at certain Verizon store locations.
+While customers can learn about Eargo hearing aids and obtain general information about their hearing through our current hearing screeners, they cannot purchase or order Eargo hearing aids in retail settings.
+We believe that if the Proposed Rule by the FDA regarding an OTC regulation of hearing aids is finalized in substantially the same form as proposed, the Final Rule will facilitate negotiation and execution of additional retail opportunities in the future, including the potential ability to purchase or order our products directly at retail locations.